sentenz/convention/about/app-resources.md

 [<package_name>.]<resource_type>.<resource_name>
 ```

+- `package_name`
-- `package_name` is the name of the package in which the resource is located.
+  > The name of the package in which the resource is located.

+- `resource_type`
-- `resource_type` is the subclass for the resource type.
+  > The subclass for the resource type.

+- `resource_name`
-- `resource_name` is either the resource filename without the extension or the name attribute value.
+  >  Either the resource filename without the extension or the name attribute value.

 ### Syntax for C